whrc/Code-Sharing-Guide/README.md

 # Code-Sharing-Guide
-An introductory guide on popular methods for sharing code including Github and Bookdown
+An introductory guide on popular methods for sharing code including GitHub and Bookdown

 https://github.com/whrc/Code-Sharing-Guide